30313 - ECONOMICS OF INSTITUTIONS AND CULTURE

 - Group assignments

-This course is based on in-class lectures by the professors, along with one or more talks by guest lecturers who are leading scholars in the field of political economics or economic history.
+The learning experience of this course includes, in addition to face-to-face lectures by the instructors, one or more guest lectures by leading scholars in the field of political economics or culture economics.
 Students also are asked to prepare one group presentation on a research paper at the frontier of the field.
-These presentations are used for the student assessment, and provide a basis for a discussion of the papers in class, during which students are encouraged to bring their own views and to share their insights on the most significant, controversial or innovative aspects of the research project.
+These presentations are used for the student assessment as well as a basis for a discussion of the papers in class, during which students are encouraged to bring their own views and to share their insights on the most significant, controversial or innovative aspects of the research project.

 Teaching materials (syllabus, papers and class slides) are uploaded on the Bboard platform for this class.